 - Frustrated by a media landscape that doesn't serve the needs of Wales?

 - Wish you spoke Welsh but were let down by the education system?

-Cymdeithas is a group of people who campaign positively in a non-violent way for the rights of people in Wales to use the language in every aspect of everyday life.
+Cymdeithas yr Iaith is a group of people who campaign positively in a non-violent way for the rights of the people of Wales to use the language in every aspect of their life.

-- 1970's - Welsh language TV channel campaign
+- 1970's – campaign for a Welsh language television channel

 - 1993 – Welsh Language Act 1993, public bodies required to offer limited Welsh language services